acisops/acis_anomaly_pages/source/dpab_shutdown_bepa.rst

   complete, a ``WSPOW00000`` is issued followed by a ``WSPOW0002A`` an hour later.
 Timing of the shutdown could mean that either or both of the WSPOW commands were not executed.
 In this case the
   WSPOW0002A command should be added to the CAP, if time permits.

+  A CAP to update *txings* values from their defaults to most-recent settings should follow the main recovery CAP if possible.
+A template for this is in ``acis_docs/CAPs``: ``CAP1622_TXINGB_SETPARAMS``.

-* Execute the CAP at the next available comm.
+* Execute the recovery CAPs at the next available comm.

 * Write a shift report and distribute to ``sot_shift`` to inform the project that ACIS is restored to its default configuration.